skypilot-org/skypilot/docs/source/examples/spot-jobs.rst

 Sky supports managed spot jobs that can **automatically recover from preemptions**.
 This feature **saves significant cost** (e.g., up to 70\% for GPU VMs) by making preemptible spot instances practical for long-running jobs.

+Below are requirements of using managed spot:

+* Use cloud buckets to hold code and datasets, which can be satisfied by using :ref:`Sky Storage <sky-storage>`.

+* ``workdir`` and ``file_mounts`` with local source paths are not supported.

+* (For ML jobs) Application code should save checkpoints periodically to a :ref:`Sky Storage <sky-storage>`-mounted cloud bucket.
+  For job recovery,  the program should try to reload a latest checkpoint from that path when it starts.

+We explain them in details below.

-To launch a spot job, users are advised to upload their codebase and data to cloud buckets through :ref:`Sky Storage <sky-storage>`.
+To launch a spot job, users should upload their codebase and data to cloud buckets through :ref:`Sky Storage <sky-storage>`.
+Note that the bucket will be available across regions and clouds and enables transparent job relaunching without user's intervention.
-The below YAML example shows how to upload your codebase/dataset to the spot instance.
+The YAML below shows an example.

 .. code-block:: yaml